n1k0/nicolas.perriault.net/pages/code/2016/from-osx-to-ubuntu.md

 ### Password manager

 While studying password managers for work lately, I've stumbled upon [Enpass], it's a good equivalent of [1Password] which doesn't have a Linux version of their app.
-Enpass has extensions for the most common browsers, and can syncs to [Dropbox] or [Owncloud] among other cloud services.
+Enpass has extensions for the most common browsers, and can sync to [Dropbox] or [Owncloud] among other cloud services.

 ![Enpass in action](/static/code/2016/enpass.png)